jenemanuele/README-generator/README.md

   * [License](#license)
   * [Screenshot]
   ## Description
-  Makes a professional readme file
+  Makes a readme file for projects and apps
   ## Installation
-  Node js
+  Uses nodejs
   ## Usage
-  Utility application
+  Utility for projects and applications on github.
   ## Contributors
-  Jen Emanuele
+  Jennifer Emanuele
   ## How to Contribute
   Contact.
   Please see: [Contributor Covenant](https://www.contributor-covenant.org/)
   ## Tests
-  None.
+  Nodejs
   ## Questions?
   None.
   ## License